Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/gear_ground_handling.md

 ![ext_wings_folded](../../img/f4_folded_wings.png)

 The F-4E includes a wing fold system to assist in maintenance and ground handling.
-Unlike prior models, the wing fold apparatus on the F-4E is unpowered, and requires ground crew members to manually move the outboard panels with the fold control activated to release the locking mechanism.
+Unlike prior models, the wing fold apparatus on the F-4E is un-powered, and requires ground crew members to manually move the outboard panels with the fold control activated to release the locking mechanism.